Darknet/YOLO v5.0-10-g6abf042

 #define DARKNET_WEIGHTS_VERSION_TWEAK 4

+Under normal use, this is not defined and can be ignored.
+Use darknet_version_short() or darknet_version_string() functions instead.
 The DARKNET_WEIGHTS_VERSION_* macros identify the version numbers embedded in the header of .weights files.
 These numbers should only be changed when the internal format of the weights have changed, and do not represent a specific version of the Darknet framework.
 The "tweak" value is currently unused.

 If you're looking for a version number to display in your application, then most likely you want to ignore these macros, and use DARKNET_VERSION_STRING or DARKNET_VERSION_SHORT instead.